ballerina-platform/ballerina-dev-website/learn/guides/ballerina-graphql-support.md

 ```bash
 bal graphql -i graphql.config2.yaml
 ```

-This will generate a Ballerina client stub (`<document_name>_client.bal`) corresponding to each GraphQL document, a util file (`utils.bal`) for the relevant utils methods related to the client stubs, and a schema file (`types.bal`) for the configured GraphQL schema.
 The above command can be run from anywhere on the execution path.
 It is not mandatory to run it from within a Ballerina project.

+This will generate the files below.

+1. `<document_name>_client.bal` - Ballerina client stub corresponding to each GraphQL document
+2. `utils.bal` - util file for the relevant utils methods related to the client stubs
+3. `types.bal` - schema file for the configured GraphQL schema

 ## Generate multiple modules from a GraphQL config